-The University maintains a Register of Interests of members of the Governing Body, which is available to view on the University's website.
+The University maintains a Register of Interests of members of the Governing Body.
 During the year, an external consultant acted as Clerk to the Governing Body, and in that capacity provided independent advice on matters of governance to all the Governing Body members.